onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 Doing the interpolation on *Part1* (the source side), you will send one value to the target point in *Part 2* : the interpolated field.
 Doing the interpolation on *Part2* (the target side), you will send to each target point the coordinates and the field at each vertex of the element of the source mesh it has been located in.

-Will will implement the first option.
+You will implement the first option.
 You can start doing the interpolation.

 *What is the data you have access to?*